 1. Talk To Them

-Some people make the mistake of not consulting with their senior loved ones or only talking to them once only when they have already found a senior living facility.
+Some people make the mistake of not consulting with their senior loved ones or only talking to them once only when they have already found a happier life in elderly adults.
 When it becomes too sudden, the transition becomes even more difficult.

 So, start the conversation early.
 This gives them more time to collect their thoughts and form their opinion.
 Also, always make them part of the conversation.
 You don’t want them to feel that they’re being left out of the conversations that concern their life.